smartcontractkit/documentation/docs/Node Operators/performing-system-maintenance.md

 However, it will not produce any output while waiting for a lock on the database.

 Congratulations!
 You now have a redundant setup of Chainlink nodes in case your primary container goes down.
-Get comfortable with the process by passing control of the database file back and forth between the `chainlink` and `secondary` containers.
+Get comfortable with the process by passing control of the database back and forth between the `chainlink` and `secondary` containers.